zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Fri Feb 06 2026
+Last update on Sat Feb 07 2026

-**329 day before 2027 ⏱** days before new years
+**328 day before 2027 ⏱** days before new years

-🤖 This README.md is updated with horror, by Zbot ❤️
+🤖 This README.md is updated with love, by Zbot ❤️
 </section>